 Again, I doubt that’s what they said.
 I think you’ve built yourself a straw man whose shoulder you can cry persecution on.

-Advocates of euthanasia do not “look at an elderly person and their first thought is to kill them”.
+Advocates of death with dignity do not “look at an elderly person and their first thought is to kill them.”
 What happens instead, Rebecca, is that we look at the shell of a person, a small, tiny portion of who that person used to be and wonder, “Are they okay with the state of their life right now?
 Do they actually want to endure this deterioration?”
 If that answer to that is no – and of course, it differs for everyone – then euthanasia should be a totally legal option.

 Who are we to look at someone who’s led a long, eventful life, who’s tired, over it, and miserable and say, “No. You must endure this”?
 And more importantly, why would we want to?

 I knew my grandma well when she was “with it”.
-My grandfather died in 1987 and since that time, she’s traveled the globe, started dating a multi-millionaire, and kept her apartment clean, her Cadillac Eldorado in perfect working order and and even found the time to cook me, my brother and my 7 cousins a meal from time to time.
+My grandfather died in 1987 and since that time, she’s travelled the globe, started dating a multi-millionaire, and kept her apartment clean, her Cadillac Eldorado in perfect working order, and even found the time to cook me, my brother and my 7 cousins a meal from time to time.
 It wasn’t until just a few years ago, that her mind began to leave her.

 My cousins and I used to talk about her over beers at the pub, and we all agreed.
 She had all of our unending respect.
 If there was anyone we knew who could kick ass, it was Grandma.

-If the answer is yes, then no euthanasia supporter would suggest you “kill your mother”.
+If the answer is yes, then no death with dignity supporter would suggest you “kill your mother.”
 Chances are though, the answer isn’t yes.